Phil Robertson: Other media

 Robertson was featured in Steve Bannon's film Torchbearer, in which he talks about the absurdity of life without God, using events like The Holocaust to illustrate the point.
 In October 2017, Robertson joined CRTV as a contributor, hosting In the Woods with Phil.
+In September 2023, The Blind: The True Story of the Robertson Family was released in theaters nationwide.
+The film details the tumultuous early life of Robertson, his wife, and their family until 1985, before their Duck Dynasty fame.

 Controversies

 GQ comments

-On December 18, 2013, A&E announced the indefinite suspension of Robertson from the network following an interview with Drew Magary of GQ.
-When during the interview for a featured article in GQ's January 2014 issue entitled What the Duck?
+On December 18, 2013, A&E announced the indefinite suspension of Robertson from the network after an interview with Drew Magary of GQ.
+When during the interview for a featured article in GQ's January 2014 issue entitled "What the Duck?"
 Robertson was asked what he thought was sinful and responded, "Start with homosexual behavior and just morph out from there.
 Bestiality, sleeping around with this woman and that woman and that woman and those men."
 He paraphrased a Biblical passage from First Corinthians by saying "Don't be deceived.
 Neither the adulterers, the idolaters, the male prostitutes, the homosexual offenders, the greedy, the drunkards, the slanderers, the swindlers—they won't inherit the kingdom of God.
 Don't deceive yourself.
 It's not right."
 Robertson also questioned the appeal of same-sex relationships saying that a vagina is more appealing to a man.
 Robertson said that he does not judge anyone, but leaves that up to God saying, "We just love 'em, give 'em the good news about Jesus—whether they're homosexuals, drunks, terrorists.
 We let God sort 'em out later, you see what I'm saying?"